Skip to product information

 • GDT (2.7 kV, 5 kA) for lightning and surge clamping

-• 6.8 nF / 6 kV capacitor for RF bypass and transient control
+• 6.8 nF / 6 kV capacitor for transient control

 • High-voltage anti-creepage design: PTFE wire, PTFE spacers, HV coating & gaskets